 The day started at 7.30 am in the Denny’s parking lot in St George with a safety briefing, general instruction and introductions.
 The tour group included returning participants alongside adventurers new to the scene.
 Bob has about a 60% participant return rate, which is obviously pretty high and this speaks volumes about his excellent guiding.

 After an hour or so, the wagons rolled and our convoy snaked it’s way out of St George and off the pavement onto BLM land that borders the Parashant National Monument.
 Fairly quickly we all come to a stop to air down ready for the 3 day adventure ahead.
 The style and temperament of any group is the purview of the Trail Leader and it soon becomes apparent that this was going to be relaxed with an emphasis on enjoying the scenery and the journey.
-Quite frankly, if you’re the type of overlander that wishes to put the pedal down, this type of tour isn’t for you.
+Quite frankly, if you’re the type of overlander that wishes to put the pedal down, this type of Vehicle Supported Adventure Tour isn’t for you.

-Although the terrain was a mild dirt road, unfortunately the level of dust kicked up by our multiple vehicles was “impressive”.
+Although the off road terrain was a mild dirt road, unfortunately the level of dust kicked up by our multiple vehicles was “impressive”.
 As the Tail Gunner, I was glad my Jeep had an AEV snorkel with pre-filter to keep the engine breathing healthily.

 Time passed quietly as we made our way along Mainstreet Valley and 49 miles later we reached our lunch time destination, The Mount Trumbull School house.